#1 in Sleep Product Research

 For more information on the differences between the three types of latex mattresses, see Latex Mattress Reviews – Summary.

 Innerspring mattresses without memory foam and or latex have few complaints about heat.
-However, about 7% of owners of innerspring mattresses that contain memory foam and or latex report heat buildup.
+However, about 7% of owners of innerspring mattresses that contain at least two inches of memory foam and or latex report heat buildup.

 Waterbeds do not have a sleeping hot / heat retention issue because the water inside keeps the temperature down.

 In fact, if the beds don't have a heater to warm the water, there may be a "sleeping cold" issue especially in cooler climates and winter months.

 Sleeping hot does not tend to be a noteworthy problem for futons.
 Models with memory foam may sleep hotter than models without.

 Our findings are based on over 18,300 mattress owner experiences collected from diverse and credible sources.
 Learn more about our mattress research methodology and sources.